AnswerDotAI/fsdp_qlora/README.md

 # fsdp_qlora
-Training LLMs with QLoRA + FSDP

-This is still a work-in-progress, but to start experimenting:
+Training LLMs with QLoRA + FSDP.
+This is a demo script, and still a work in progress.
+See the blog post (coming soon) for more information.

-- Install the llama-recipes requirements (we can test what's actually needed later)
-- Install our bnb version
-- Run with defaults: `python train.py`!

-## Testing from a fresh jarvislabs/runpod instance:
-These instructions have also been tested with Cuda 11.7 & 12.1.
+## Installation:

+The following steps should work (tested on cuda 11.7, 11.8 and 12.1):
 - Clone https://github.com/AnswerDotAI/fsdp_qlora
-- `pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 llama-recipes`
+- `pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 llama-recipes` as an easy way to get most dependencies
-- `pip uninstall bitsandbytes`
+- `pip uninstall bitsandbytes` since for now it must be installed from source to have the necessary changes
-- Clone AnswerDotAI/bitsandbytes & switch to `cuda_fix_quant_storage_dtype` branch `git clone -b cuda_fix_quant_storage_dtype https://github.com/AnswerDotAI/bitsandbytes`
+- Clone bitsandbytes (recent version has our changes) or clone AnswerDotAI/bitsandbytes & switch to `cuda_fix_quant_storage_dtype` branch `git clone -b cuda_fix_quant_storage_dtype https://github.com/AnswerDotAI/bitsandbytes`
-- in bitsandbytes folder, `make CUDA_VERSION=118` then `python setup.py install` (may need export BNB_CUDA_VERSION=118 and to set cuda path)
+- in bitsandbytes folder, `make CUDA_VERSION=118` then `python setup.py install` (may need export BNB_CUDA_VERSION=118 and to set cuda path, adjust to your preferred version)
-- pip install fastcore wandb
+- `pip install fastcore wandb` as extra requirements above those in llama-recipes
 - huggingface-cli login (to access Llama 2 7B)
 - back in fsdp_qlora folder, run `python train.py` to test qlora training